-Please check the relevant Hasselblad camera manual instructions before
+Please check the relevant Hasselblad camera manual instructions before removing the focus screen.

-1. Remove the protection tape from the mask.
-2. Dismount the finder and remove the focusing screen.
-3. Place the mask in the bracket that holds the screen.
-4. Re-mount the focusing screen, followed by the Viewfinder.
+- 1. Remove the protection tape from the mask. - 2.
+Dismount the finder and remove the focusing screen. - 3.
+Place the mask in the bracket that holds the screen. - 4.
+Re-mount the focusing screen, followed by the Viewfinder.